 Doubters replace dreamers, doers

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday February 18, 1997
+by Phil Burgess, Unabridged from the Rocky Mountain News, February 18, 1997

 We celebrated Presidents Day on Monday.
 It’s no longer George Washington and Abe Lincoln, men of vision, courage and achievement — heroes, to use a term that is now out of favor.
 Presidents Day just blends them all together — Harry Truman with John Tyler and Thomas Jefferson with Chester Arthur.
 It’s better that way.
 It fits the times, our times, when our political and cultural leaders are, for the most part, more comfortable with pygmies — people with small ideas, diminished aspirations and narrow horizons.
 Reason: Most of today’s political and cultural “leaders” are themselves pygmies.

 But America continues to have a reputation as a land of dreamers and doers.
 It was earned, not primarily by politicians but by ordinary people who did extraordinary things.
 Whether you think about the Pilgrims crossing the Atlantic, pioneers on the Oregon Trail or astronauts landing on the moon, we are a nation of dreamers, people who have big ideas, who explore, who believe we can make life better for ourselves and for others.

 We are also a nation of doers — from the transcontinental railroad, Panama Canal and the Golden Gate Bridge to rural electrification, universal telephone service and Interstate highways.
 We build things.
 Americans have always built things — and so have successful people and cultures throughout the history of the world.

 What underlies America’s propensity to build is our sense of optimism, our willingness to engage in possibility thinking.
 We have also always had confidence in our unique ability to get things done, a characteristic noted more than 150 years ago by French historian and traveler Alexis de Tocqueville, who wrote about “American exceptionalism.”